-The Gibson Assembly[®] method is an established DNA assembly reaction that allows multiple overlapping DNA fragments to be seamlessly linked in a one-step, single-tube, isothermal reaction.
+The Gibson Assembly[®] method is an established DNA assembly reaction that allows multiple overlapping DNA fragments to be seamlessly linked in a single-tube reaction.
 DNA fragments of different lengths are uniformly assembled using complementary overlaps between fragments.
 The inherent flexibility of this approach is suitable for small and large DNA constructs and includes both single and multiple inserts.
 The resulting products can be used for a variety of downstream applications including transformation, PCR and rolling circle amplification (RCA).

 Engineering DNA molecules by homologous in vitro recombination presents a seamless alternative to traditional methods using restriction endonucleases and ligases.
-GeneArt[TM] Gibson Assembly[®] HiFi Master Mix contains a proprietary mixture of enzymes and reagents optimized to facilitate one-step assembly of overlapping DNA fragments.
-As a result, products assembled with GeneArt[TM] Gibson Assembly[®] demonstrate low rates of junction error and high sequence fidelity.
+GeneArt[TM] Gibson Assembly[®] EX Master Mix contains a proprietary mixture of enzymes and reagents optimized to facilitate assembly of overlapping DNA fragments.
+Products assembled with GeneArt[TM] Gibson Assembly[®] demonstrate low rates of junction error and high sequence fidelity.

-Key features of the GeneArt[TM] Gibson Assembly[®] HiFi Cloning Kits are:
+Key features of the GeneArt[TM] Gibson Assembly[®] EX Cloning Kits are: